Need computer help in Housing?

 Leveraging technology to help students grow is what we are all about.

-We help housing residents keep their computers running smoothly and make sure the offices that support housing have working technology tools.
+We help make sure the offices that support housing have working technology tools.
 We also maintain the WiFi network and create custom web applications used by residents and staff.

 Resnet has over 200 dual band Aruba WiFi Access Points (APs) in bedrooms and common areas throughout housing.
 All spaces within housing have WiFi coverage, however some devices with weaker antennas such as phones and lower end tablets and laptops will not get a good signal everywhere.
 If you don’t have a strong WiFi signal, contact the Resnet Help Desk to help troubleshoot the issue.